-Here we have time trial world champion Tony Martin’s Canyon Speedmax, the German racer’s weapon for races against the clock.
+Here we have time trial world champion Tony Martin’s Canyon Speedmax, the German racer’s weapon for races against the clock in 2017.

 It’s a mean looking bike, worthy of such a prestigious rider.
 The frame is all black except for the world champion stripes that run the length of the bike, and his rear wheel.